mariusandra/insights/README.md

 ## Support

-If you use Insights in your company, please [contribute](https://github.com/sponsors/mariusandra) to its continued development.
+Insights is MIT-licensed Sponsorware.
+If you use it in your business, please [contribute](https://github.com/sponsors/mariusandra) towards its development!

 To stay in touch and receive news when we release a significant update, [please sign up here](http://eepurl.com/gTlRkf).